msasen/persist-zustand/README.md

 )
 ```

+**Explanation:** The `sessionKeys: ['items', 'total']` option stores these keys in `sessionStorage`, which persists data only for the current browser tab session.
+When the tab is closed, the data is cleared.
+This is perfect for temporary data like shopping carts that should persist during navigation but not across browser restarts.

 ### 7. Combined Storage Strategy

 Uses multiple storage backends simultaneously, storing different parts of state in URL, localStorage, and sessionStorage based on their persistence needs.